Visitor and Use Policies

 In the Museum Archives

 - The Director of Museum Archives determines the collections that are available.
 Some archival collections are restricted or permanently closed to researchers.

 - Researchers must request collections using call slips provided.
 Staff retrieve materials as needed and available.

-- Researchers may use one box of records or one folder of oversized material at a time.
-Please return material to the Special Collections Reading Room attendant before requesting another box or folder.
+- Researchers may use one box of records or one folder of oversized materials at a time.
+Please return materials to the Special Collections Reading Room attendant before requesting another box or folder.

 - Researchers must use pencil for taking notes.